ggcarrots/django-carrots/source/python_quickstart.rst

 .. code::

     >>> input()
     Ala has a cat
     'Ala has a cat'

 Now you will learn what "calling a function" means.
 You can call a function using ``()``, which is an information for the interpreter to call a function.
 Calling a function will run a function.
-If you will forget  to type ``()`` after the function name, the function will not be called.
-In that situation you will not get any informations about an error, because the function will be still correct.
+If you forget  to type ``()`` after the function name, the function is not called.
+In this situation you will not get any informations about an error, because the command you typed is still correct.

 Generally, called functions **return** some values. :func:`input` function returns a string, that’s why